Medicare Supplement Plan F

 So, what’s the cost of Medicare Plan F?
 The only cost for supplement Plan F is the monthly premium.
 While there are some that could consider the premium high, if you think about how much you’ll save, the premium is nothing.

 However, it’s important to understand that premiums are different for everyone.
-For example, Plan F premiums will be a bit higher for males than females.
+For example, Plan F premiums are a bit higher for males than females.
 The area you live in can also affect the cost of Medigap Plan F.

 Premiums for Medicare Plan F